richmagkessie/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 - What is an alias
 - How to know if two variables are identical
 - How to know if two variables are linked to the same object
-- How to display the variable identifier (which is the memory address in the CPython implementation)
+- How to display the variable identifier (which is the memory address in the (Python implementation)
 - What is mutable and immutable
 - What are the built-in mutable types
 - What are the built-in immutable types